 All Executive Platinum members qualify for this offer and registration is not required.

 Only paid flights earn EQMs.
-Credit card signup bonuses, miles earned from American Airlines credit cards, and miles earn from partner bonuses don’t earn EQMs.
+Credit card bonuses, miles earned from American Airlines credit cards, and miles earned from partner bonuses don’t earn EQMs.

 1. 2 Systemwide Upgrades